langchain-ai/langgraph/docs/docs/concepts/memory.md

         )
 ```

-As a second example, [RemoveMessage](https://langchain-ai.github.io/langgraph/how-tos/memory/delete-messages/#manually-deleting-messages) can be used to remove messages from a list by message id.
+In some cases, we want to remove specific messages from a list.
+This can be done using [RemoveMessage](https://langchain-ai.github.io/langgraph/how-tos/memory/delete-messages/#manually-deleting-messages) based upon `id`, a unique identifier for each message.
+In the below example, we keep only the last two messages in the list but we can also select specific messages to remove based upon their `id`.

 ```python
 from langchain_core.messages import RemoveMessage